 Meet our Advocacy Team

-Andrea Wilkins, JD/MA, is a founder and principal with the Sinergie Project specializing in advocacy, coalition-building, and policy development.
+Andrea Wilkins, JD/MA, is a founder and principal with the Sinergie Project specializing in advocacy, coalition-building, and policy research and development.
 She has diverse policy experience with a primary focus on human services, poverty amelioration policies, aging policy, good governance strategies, Indian law and state-tribal relations.
 As part of her current portfolio of work she provides lobbying services to the League of Women Voters of Colorado (LWVCO), where she supports the LWVCO advocacy training workshop and legislative conference, engages stakeholders and coalition partners, performs direct lobbying activities, and provides guidance and support to LWVCO’s volunteer lobbyists to maximize impact and further LWVCO’s organizational mission.
-In partnership with her Sinergie Project colleagues, Andrea provides project management to the Colorado Strategic Action Planning Group on Aging and coordinates a good governance initiative through the Kettering Foundation and the National Conference of State Legislatures (NCSL) aimed at increasing civility and deliberative dialogue in our policy development process.
+In partnership with her Sinergie Project colleagues, Andrea has recently provided project management to the Colorado Strategic Action Planning Group on Aging and coordinated a good governance initiative through the Kettering Foundation and the National Conference of State Legislatures (NCSL) aimed at supporting civic engagement and deliberative dialogue in our policy development process.
 Prior to founding the Sinergie Project, Andrea spent nine years with NCSL managing a project focused on intergovernmental collaboration and cooperative policy development, staffed a 12-member legislative advisory board, and provided staff support to the National Caucus of Native American State Legislators.
-She has extensive experience drafting and delivering legislative testimony before the Colorado General Assembly and in various state legislatures across the country, She has authored over 20 policy publications, issue briefs, and newsletters during her time at NCSL and is the author of Fostering State-Tribal Collaboration: An Indian Law Primer, published by Rowman & Littlefield Publishers.
+She has extensive experience drafting and delivering legislative testimony before the Colorado General Assembly and in various state legislatures across the country.
+She has authored over 20 policy publications, issue briefs, and newsletters during her time at NCSL and is the author of Fostering State-Tribal Collaboration: An Indian Law Primer, published by Rowman & Littlefield Publishers.
 Andrea holds a JD and MA (International Relations/Public Policy) from the University of Denver and a BA (Political Science) from the University of New Mexico.

 Amber is dedicated to advancing social justice, education and community development through allied engagement.
 She is a skilled researcher on public policy issues ranging from P-20 education, social-emotional development and mental health, and health and human services, to workforce development, economic self-sufficiency and other social policies.
 She has a diverse background working in public policy and nonprofit settings, with a focus on building community collaborations and coalitions.